 At the completion of the trial, unless you consent otherwise (e.g. if you request to be informed of other trials), your personal details will not be used to contact you other than exceptional circumstances concerning your safety.
-If you consent to take part in another trial carried out by the Oxford Vaccine Group, personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.
+If you consent to take part in another trial carried out by Southmead Hospital, personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.